mrklees/mrklees.github.io/_pages/lilac-anima.md

   </tr>
 </table>

-Lilac spins fire, LED, and ribbon poi
+Lilac's principal focus is as a poi performer.
+She spins fire, LED, and ribbon poi depending on the needs of your event.

 ### Burlesque